 In a clinical study the mean concentration of R-bicalutamide in semen of men receiving bicalutamide150 mg was 4.9 microgram/ml.
-The amount of bicalutamide potentially delivered to a female partner during intercourse is low and equates to approximately 0.3 microgram/kg.
+The amount of bicalutamide potentially delivered to a female partner during intercourse is low and by extrapolation possibly equates to approximately 0.3 microgram/kg.
 This is below that required to induce changes in offspring of laboratory animals.